Tendoo/cloud-breeze/README.md

 Now you're required to publish the vendors and select Tendoo/ServiceProvider.php `php artisan vendor:publish`

+You might also publish the tag :
+- tendoo-assets
+- tendoo-config

 ## 3 - Serve Laravel and access to the setup page
 Now all you have to do, to `php artisan serve`, then access to http://localhost:8000/do-setup (according to your port configuration).